aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/modifing-form/_index.md

 Console.WriteLine("Limit: " + (doc.Form["textbox1"] as TextBoxField).MaxLen);
 ```

-You can also get the same value using the *Aspose.PDF.Facades* namespace using the following code snippet.
+You can also get the same value using the *Aspose.Pdf.Facades* namespace using the following code snippet.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET